-Business of the company can be measured by a variety of metrics.
-KPIs (Key Performance Indicators) show how well an organization can achieve the key goals defined for its business.
-KPIs are a great tool when you want to track business progress.
+Company's business can be measured by a variety of metrics.
+KPIs (Key Performance Indicators) show how well an organisation achieves the key goals defined for its business and is a great tool to track business progress.
 Effective business indicators can be used to monitor matters relevant to the business and to promote the achievement of goals in accordance with the strategy.

 Strategy and goals as a starting point for metrics

 It is important for the company to monitor the development of its own operations.
-When operations expand, it is necessary to introduce metrics that can be used to monitor and support the development of the company’s operations.
-Measurement is part of knowledge management that helps achieve better decision making in an organization.
+Measurement is part of knowledge management that helps achieve better decision making in an organisation.

-The starting point for measuring business is the strategy that guides the organization’s operations.
-Understanding organization’s strategy and goals is a prerequisite for defining and selecting relevant and effective metrics.
-The selected set of metrics tells you which things in the organization are considered important.
-Often the problem is that the choice of metrics is not guided by the goals defined in the organization’s strategy and the core business, making it easy to measure the wrong things.
+The starting point for measuring business is the strategy that guides all the organisation’s operations.
+Understanding organisation’s strategy and goals is a prerequisite for defining relevant and effective metrics.
+Often the problem is that the choice of metrics is not guided by the goals defined in the organisation’s strategy and the core business, so you easily measure the wrong things.

 How to choose the right metrics for your business?

-The choice of metrics is influenced by your industry and the stage of the organization’s life cycle, but the most important factor in the selection of metrics is their suitability for the goals set by the organization.
-The definition and selection of metrics should be derived from the organization’s strategy and goals, and therefore these should be understood before business-relevant metrics can be selected.
+The choice of metrics is influenced by your industry and the stage of the organisation’s life cycle, but the most important factor in the selection of metrics is their suitability for the goals set by the organisation.
+Organisation’s strategy and goals should be understood in order to select business-relevant metrics.

-Organizations often end up generally monitoring metrics that are tracked in their industry but may not meet each organization’s own needs or goals.
-When choosing indicators, you need to consider how the set goals will be achieved and who will be involved in achieving the goal.
+Organisations often end up monitoring metrics that are usually tracked in the industry, but may not meet organisation’s own needs or goals.
+When choosing metrics, it is important to think about how the set goals will be achieved.

-Very often, organizations monitor traditional financial metrics (profitability, solvency and liquidity), which give a good picture of the financial situation of the organization.
-Monitoring profitability, solvency and liquidity is important from a financial point of view, but it is still worth considering whether these are the right ways for your organization to measure business development.
-Does monitoring these metrics meet the goals set by the organization?
+Very often, organisations monitor traditional financial metrics (profitability, solvency and liquidity).
+They give a good picture of the financial situation of the organisation and are important, but it is still worth considering whether these are the right ways to measure business development.

-You can start defining metrics by thinking about the answers to the following questions:
+Start defining metrics by answering to the following questions:

 - What is our strategy?